GIJack/harbor-wave/README.md

 harbor-wave spawn <N>
 ```
 N is optional.
 Its a count of machines to spin up.
 Each will be named with
 basename + sequence number.

-In addition, you can get this sequence number
+You can get this sequence number from inside the machine with the user_data
-via the user_data metadata option from digital ocean's cloud:
+metadata option from digital ocean's cloud:

 https://docs.digitalocean.com/products/droplets/how-to/provide-user-data/

-or delete with
+to spin down the environment use the destroy command. this will destroy all
+machines with vm-basename. you can specify ALL, to destroy all machines with
+the harborwave tag

 ```
-harbor-wave destroy [vm-name]
+harbor-wave destroy <"ALL">
 ```

-List machines associated with harborwave, by tag(set tag)
+List machines associated with harborwave(based on tag)
 ```
 harbor-wave list machines
 ```